Megalia: Reception and criticism

 Another controversy caused by a mirroring post occurred in October 2015.
 The post claimed to be from a kindergarten teacher, and declared the user's desire to have sexual intercourse with a jonnini, which is Korean slang for a male child.
 The poster (referred to by the media as "Ms. A") later addressed this, and while admitting the gravity of her statement, claimed that she was merely trying to bring awareness to the fact that male-dominated boards such as Ilbe allegedly routinely discuss sexual desires for underage girls.
 (Note: In news coverage, the offensive word was often replaced with eorini, the ordinary word for a child, or the first hangul letter of jonnini which is jot was blotted out to read "O린이".
-The uncensored post on Megalia can be found here (archived, in Korean).)
+The uncensored post on Megalia can be found (archived, in Korean).)

+Users of Megalia have faced lawsuits that accuse them of defamation for various comments they posted online.
+For example, Webtoon artist Seonarae (pen name Narm) has filed a lawsuit against members of Megalia.
+The artist revealed on her blog that "some Megalia members relentlessly hurled criticism and obscene insults at my husband and other family members, using expressions too aggressive to repeat."

+Megalians also committed voyeurism online.
+In 2015, a user of Megalia posted a photo of a man with a headline suggesting they were reporting a “manspreader on the Busan subway in real time.”
+In the post, the member used coarse profanity and even wrote comments such as “secretly taking photos is so fun” and “I get why people take hidden-camera shots."
+The post was met with hundreds of replies, most being abusive.
+Megalia members left harsh comments such as “He should close his legs since his dick is small," “I want to kick his dick," and “His lower body is weak,” along with other aggressive remarks.
+The post was captured and reposted on other online communities.
+Although there were claims that this was an eye-to-eye tactic to the voyeurisms against women, most said it was uncomfortable and disturbing to see.
+In a post titled “Hannam-chung (a derogatory term for Korean men) after erection 9.6 was real,” the poster publicly exposed an uncensored image of a man’s genitalia along with what appeared to be message exchanges between a man and a woman.
+They also incited users to leave comments on community posts and news articles, claiming that they were doing what they called 'bo-ryeok support' (a crude term referring to women’s genitals).
+There were also instances of profanity directed at the president.

 Other controversies include when users of Megalia posted gory images of severed or severely damaged male genitalia, or when users publicized men's explicit photos without their consent.